Brick, A Literary Journal

 - Submissions must be previously unpublished.

-- We will read simultaneous submissions, but please let us know as soon as your manuscript is accepted for publication elsewhere.
+- We will read simultaneous submissions, but let us know if your manuscript is accepted for publication elsewhere, and you can withdraw the piece via Submittable.

-- Please only submit one piece at a time.
-Please wait for our response before sending us other work to consider.
+- Please only submit one piece at a time, and wait for a response before sending us other work to consider.
 Multiple submissions will be automatically rejected.

-- While Brick does not set a word limit, we tend towards a range of 1,000–5,000 words.
-Of course, rules like this were made to be broken.
+- While Brick does not set a word limit, we tend toward a range of 1,000–5,000 words.
 Whatever the length, the piece must be exemplary.

 If you’ve read our guidelines above and are ready to submit your best non-fiction to Brick, please send it through Submittable during our submission periods.
 We look forward to reading your work.